praveens3/Cmake_VS2022_C--/Readme.md

 From the list, choose either vs2022-debug or vs2022-release, depending on whether you're debugging or building a release version of your project.

 ---
-### Download Third-Party packages and link the TP lib with project using CMake
+### Download Third-Party packages and link the TP lib with project using CMake (Optional)
 ### The Package Manager Used Here is Conan 2.0

 1. **Install Conan**